-Starting Position: Supine position with arms sideward, palms down, and feet together.
+Starting Position: Supine position with arms sideward, palms down, and feet together and head on the ground.

 Position 1: On the command, "Ready, STRETCH," turn the body to the right, bend the left knee to 90-degrees over the right leg, and grasp the outside of the left knee with the right hand and pull toward the right.
 Hold this position for 20-30 seconds.